finlaycampbell/WhatsAppR/Readme.md

 ## Importing WhatsApp conversation data

 To import a conversation of interest into WhatsAppR:
--select the conversation on the mobile WhatsApp app -select additional options -> 'More' -> 'Email chat' -email the conversation to yourself
+-select the conversation on the mobile WhatsApp app"  \n -select additional options -> 'More' -> 'Email chat'"  \n -email the conversation to yourself"  \n
 -download the .txt file and provide the file path as an argument to WhatsAppR

 ### Maintainer:
-Finlay Campbell (@finlaycampbell || f.campbell15@imperial.ac.uk)
+Finlay Campbell (@finlaycampbell // f.campbell15@imperial.ac.uk)